Richard Schilsky, M.D.

 Chief Medical Officer, American Society of Clinical Oncology

 Dr. Schilsky earned his M.D. at the University of Chicago Pritzker School of Medicine.
 Following a residency in internal medicine at the University of Texas Southwestern Medical Center and Parkland Memorial Hospital in Dallas, he received training in medical oncology and clinical pharmacology at the National Cancer Institute (NCI).
-He then served as assistant professor of medicine at the University of Missouri-Columbia School of Medicine before returning to the University of Chicago as professor of medicine, director of the University of Chicago Cancer Research Center, associate dean for clinical research, and chief of the section of hematology-oncology.
+He then served as assistant professor of medicine at the University of Missouri-Columbia School of Medicine before returning to the University of Chicago where he served in a number of roles including as professor of medicine, director of the University of Chicago Cancer Research Center, associate dean for clinical research, and chief of the section of hematology-oncology.
 He also served as chair of the Cancer and Leukemia Group B, an NCI-sponsored national cancer clinical trials group.